Shapes (The X-Files): Production

 "Shapes" was written after executives at the Fox network had suggested that the series should feature a "more conventional" type of monster, and producers James Wong and Glen Morgan began looking into Native American legends of the Manitou to form the basis of the episode's concept, believing that "a horror show should be able to do these legends that have been around since the thirteen hundreds".
-The episode made mention of the first X-File case to have been opened, apparently initiated by J. Edgar Hoover in 1946; whilst it also references the events of the earlier first season episode "Beyond the Sea", as Scully is seen discussing her father's death.
+The episode made mention of the first X-File case to have been opened, apparently initiated by J. Edgar Hoover in 1946, while it also references the events of the earlier first-season episode "Beyond the Sea", as Scully is seen discussing her father's death.
 "Shapes" marked the first time an episode of The X-Files had made use of Native American themes and folklore.
-While this episode was a stand-alone "Monster-of-the-Week" story, later episodes beginning with the second season finale "Anasazi", would begin to incorporate Navajo cultural references into the show's overarching mythology.
+While this episode was a stand-alone "Monster-of-the-Week" story, later episodes beginning with the second-season finale "Anasazi", would begin to incorporate Navajo cultural references into the show's overarching mythology.

-Guest star Michael Horse, who plays Sheriff Charles Tskany, is the third guest star of the series to have previously appeared alongside David Duchovny in Twin Peaks, after fellow alumni Claire Stansfield, who played the Jersey Devil in the episode of the same name, and Don Davis who had portrayed Agent Scully's father William in the earlier episode "Beyond the Sea".
-Davis would reappear in the second season's "One Breath", while other Twin Peaks actors would appear in later episodes of the series—Michael J. Anderson in the second season's "Humbug", Kenneth Welsh in the third season's "Revelations" and Richard Beymer in "Sanguinarium" from the fourth season.
+Guest star Michael Horse, who plays Sheriff Charles Tskany, is the third guest star of the series to have previously appeared alongside Duchonvy in the ABC mystery serial drama television series Twin Peaks.
+Previous Twin Peaks alumni who had appeared on The X-Files at this point in its run included Claire Stansfield (who played the Jersey Devil in the episode of the same name) and Don Davis (who portrayed Agent Scully's father, William, in the episodes "Beyond the Sea").
+Future episodes of The X-Files would guest star several other Twin Peaks actors, including Jan D'Arcy (who would appear in the subsequent first-season episode "Tooms"), Michael J. Anderson (who would appear in the season two's "Humbug"), Frances Bay (who would appear in the season two's "Excelsis Dei"), Kenneth Welsh (who would appear in the season three's "Revelations"), Richard Beymer (who would appear in season four's "Sanguinarium"), and Robyn Lively (who would appear in the season six's "Field Trip").

 Much of the episode was filmed in Maple Ridge and Pitt Meadows, British Columbia, Canada, on a site named Bordertown—a "classic western" town that had been built specifically for film sets, located just a "ten-minute drive" from first assistant director Tom Braidwood's home.
 The area was chosen as it provided locations for the exterior shots of the reservation, plus all of the interior areas that were needed for the episode.
 Despite covering the area in gravel, heavy rains left the ground sodden and muddy enough to bog down equipment and vehicles.
 Similar weather conditions would hinder the filming of the next episode, "Darkness Falls".
-The funeral pyre scene was lit mostly using the natural light of the bonfire used; whilst the extras who sang and prayed were cast by director David Nutter after a visit to a weekly meeting of Native Americans in Vancouver, who felt that casting non-professionals would lend the scene more authenticity.
+The funeral pyre scene was lit mostly using the natural light of the bonfire used, while the extras who sang and prayed were cast by director David Nutter after a visit to a weekly meeting of Native Americans in Vancouver, who felt that casting non-professionals would lend the scene more authenticity.